bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

 | **event_occurred_pfs/event_occurred_os** | Binary measurement showing whether the event of interest occurred (1) or not (0).
 The event name like "pfs", "os" must be appended to event_occurred to differentiate the survival measure                                                                |

 !!!note
-    Common columns have to be the first set of columns appearing in the metadata followed by the rest of the columns.
-You could add other columns with the name in the source data, but the standard columns with the above mentioned names should be present.
+    Common columns must be the first set of columns appearing in the metadata, followed by any additional columns.
+You may add other metadata columns available in the source data, but the standardized columns above should be present first.

 ## 3.3 Common Additional Columns